ufechner7/Tethers.jl/docs/src/theory.md

 - FMI: Functional mockup interface
 - FMI for model exchange: A model without solver
 - FMI for co-simulation: A model that includes its own solver

+## Open questions
+- should the atmospheric model be part of the tether model or not?